rszymkiewicz/Comparison_of_Mappers/13_Comparison_vcftools_bedtools.md

 ### vcftools - *vcf-compare*
 **vcf-compare** compares the positions of multiple vcf files.
 In our case we will be comparing the Bowtie2 vcf file output to the BWA vcf file output to see if the two mapper tools produced any differences in variant calling.
-The
 ```
 vcf-compare [sample file in vcf format] [another sample in vcf format] > [output path]
 ```